Messianic Passover Haggadah

 By the blood of a lamb, Israel was spared.
 By the blood of the lamb was death made to pass over.

 Passover is the night when death passed over the houses of Israel because of the blood of the Passover lamb.
-A mighty act of redemption, and a beautiful picture of redemption destined to come.
+A mighty act of redemption and a beautiful picture of redemption destined to come.

-After God led Israel out of Egypt He led them to the shore of the Red (Reed) Sea where the pursuing Egyptian chariots caught up with them.
+After God led Israel out of Egypt, He led them to the shore of the Red (Reed) Sea where the pursuing Egyptian chariots caught up with them.
 God told Moses to hold his staff over the sea.
 While God hindered the advancing Egyptian army, He opened a way on dry land for Israel to escape from the Egyptians.
 While Israel was escaping the Egyptians pursued them right into the passage through the sea.
 When the entire Egyptian army was within the sea, God caused their chariots to have difficulty moving to slow the pursuit.
 When every Israelite had exited the sea, God commanded Moses to stretch his staff over the sea.
-As he did so the sea returned to its normal place and Pharaoh and all his army drowned.
-Israel then continued on in peace.
+As he did so, the sea returned to its normal place, and Pharaoh and all his army drowned.
+Israel then continued in peace.

 Dayenu—Meaning it would have been enough